ElijahKR/EasyAOP/README.md

     stupid.Show();
     stupid.Print();

+or:

+    IShow stupid = new Stupid(foo);
+    stupid.Show();

 And the result is beyond our expectations, because function *Show* is a concrete method, not a *hook*(a method given an empty or default implementation).

+A well-architected also should follow these principles.
+1. Program to interface, not implementation.[1]
+2. Depend on abstractions.
+Dot depend on concrete class.[1]

 ###How to use?